cianix/cnxrename/README.md

 	number.
 Artist :: song title

-A more complex example with two CD and various artists:
+A more complex example with two CD in a Various Artists release:

 ~~~~~
  AA.VV. :: Punk Generation (2007)